enzo-project/enzo-e/parameters-list.rst

 Cello.
 Each parameter is summarized, its type or types are listed, and the default value (if any) is provided.
-The scope of the parameter is also listed, which is either "Cello" or "Enzo", depending on whether the parameter is associated with Cello code or Enzo-P code.
-Some parameters also may have specified assumptions associated with them; for example, a parameter may only be valid if some other parameter is set to a certain value.
+The scope of the parameter is also listed, which is either "Cello" or "Enzo", depending on whether the parameter is associated with Cello framework or Enzo-P application.
+Any assumptions associated with a parameter are also listed; for example, a parameter may only be valid if some other parameter is set to a certain value.

-The last parameters review was performed on 2015-09-10 with code revision 3836.
 If you find any errors in the documentation, or have any specific suggestions, please contact the documentation maintainer at jobordner@ucsd.edu.

 -----
 Adapt